quaap/ComputationalDemonology/README.md

 that (classified) archive.

 Update 2017-04-05: If you downloaded the app from the Google Play Store from "A-Z Man": That is NOT me.
-MY app contains NO ads.
-That person added them and is not complying with the GPL by not release the source, among other things.
-My app is offered through Fdroid.
+My app contains no ads.
+That person added them and is not complying with the GPL by not releasing the source.